Bristol Bears fly-half Callum Sheedy

 Callum Sheedy has played himself into serious contention for a place – almost six years after opting out of their U20 squad.

-His supervision of Bristol's seven-try rout of the Dragons will prompt head coach Wayne Pivac to revise his fly-half pecking order for the six autumn Tests scheduled to start against France in in five weeks' time.
+His supervision of Bristol’s seven-try rout of the will prompt head coach Wayne Pivac to revise his fly-half pecking order for the six autumn Tests scheduled to start against France in in five weeks’ time.

 Of the three international coaches in masked attendance at Ashton Gate on Friday night – Pivac, Warren Gatland and – only one has picked Sheedy.
-Jones did so, ironically for an XV against the at the end of last season.
+Jones did so, ironically for an England XV against the Barbarians at the end of last season.

 Gatland capped another fly-half instead during the run-up to the World Cup, Jarrod Evans of the Blues.

-The non-Test status of Sheedy's Twickenham baptism allowed the Welsh graduate from the famous Cardiff junior club St Peter's to play without committing himself to the Red Rose cause.
-Sheedy, eligible for through ancestry as well as Wales by birth and England by residence, did the same in a Welsh context by withdrawing from the Junior Six Nations in 2015.
+The non-Test status of Sheedy’s baptism allowed the Welsh graduate from the famous Cardiff junior club St Peter’s to play without committing himself to the Red Rose cause.
+Sheedy, eligible for Ireland through ancestry as well as Wales by birth and England by residence, did the same in a Welsh context by withdrawing from the Junior Six Nations in 2015.

 Selection dilemma: Wales head coach Wayne Pivac has a number of injuries to contend with ahead of the Autumn Nations Cup.
 Michael Steele/Getty Images